 A small town with a population of almost 30,000 people, the region has maintained its historic feel while adapting to the high-tech world nearby.
 Visitors to Saratoga will find an amazing variety of things to do while in town, including visiting wineries, taking a horseback ride along the vineyards, listening to live music at one of the many concerts held during the summer, or exploring the beautiful gardens of Hakone.
 There's a lot more to Saratoga than simply being part of Silicon Valley.

-When to Visit Saratoga, CA
+When should you travel to Saratoga, CA?

 Saratoga's location near the Pacific Coast just about guarantees beautiful weather all year round, even in winter.
 If you want to get the best weather for your visit, head to the area between late June and late September for temperatures that are in the mid-70s and lows around the 60-degree-Fahrenheit mark.
 If you can't arrange to go around this time, you can stretch that to any time from the beginning of June to the middle of October to take advantage of the best time of year.